Access OLE Export 4 and SQL Blob Export 4 have added support to extract files from attachment-type columns in Microsoft Access tables.

 Attachment-type columns in Access contain sub-columns that contains details of one or more attachments stored in that row.
 If we just select the table during the export process like this:

-we would not be able to extract the attached files.
-What we need to do is to select the Extract items using SQL query option, and enter a query to retrieve the sub-column (FileData) that contains the actual file contents.
+However, if you want to name the exported files differently, you will need to use the Extract items using SQL query option.
+What we need to do is to enter a query to retrieve the sub-column (FileData) that contains the actual file contents.
 The other useful sub-column is FileName, which stores the original file name.

 We select the sub-columns by entering the column name (files), followed by a dot (.), then the sub-column name.
 In the example above, to retrieve the contents of the attachment column, we enter